 All students are fully supported during their time in the PhD program.
 This covers tuition and provides a stipend for the duration of their Ph.D.
-Because of the interdisciplinary nature of Biomedical Engineering, students can choose to perform their dissertation research in almost any laboratory in the University (subject to the approval of the program director).
+Because of the interdisciplinary nature of Biomedical Engineering, students can choose to perform their dissertation research in almost any laboratory in the University (subject to the approval of the program directors).
 Some students choose their research lab before matriculating, and some students have the opportunity to do research rotations among several labs during their first academic year.
 The opportunities to do research rotations are generously funded by multiple training grants supported by the National Institutes of Health.

 Emphasis is placed on original research leading to the doctoral dissertation.
 The research may be experimental or computational - the breadth of research in Biomedical Engineering is large, and we encourage students to attend various seminars to learn about cutting edge approaches.
 To explore the current range of research by labs within the Biomedical Engineering department, see here; in addition, many of our students work in labs outside the Biomedical Engineering department.